zentrum-lexikographie/IMSnPars/README.md

 # IMSnPars

-IMS Neural Dependency Parser is a re-implementation of the transition- and graph-based parsers described in [Simple and Accurate Dependency Parsing
-Using Bidirectional LSTM Feature Representations](https://aclweb.org/anthology/Q16-1023)
+IMS Neural Dependency Parser is a re-implementation of the transition- and graph-based parsers described in [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://aclweb.org/anthology/Q16-1023)

+If you are using this software, please cite the paper [DOI:10.18653/v1/P19-1012](http://doi.org/10.18653/v1/P19-1012) by Agnieszka Faleńska ([github](https://github.com/AgnieszkaFalenska/), [www](https://www.ims.uni-stuttgart.de/en/institute/team/Falenska/)) and Jonas Kuhn ([www](https://www.ims.uni-stuttgart.de/en/institute/team/Kuhn-00013/)).

+## Releases

+### acl2019 branch
 The parser was developed for the paper [The (Non-)Utility of Structural Features in BiLSTM-based Dependency Parsers](https://www.aclweb.org/anthology/P19-1012) (see [acl2019 branch](https://github.com/AgnieszkaFalenska/IMSnPars/tree/acl2019) for all the paper specific changes and analysis tools):